johnwargo/moddable-helper/readme.md

 I've been playing around lately with the Moddable SDK and I think the platform's pretty interesting for a lot of reasons I'll write about later on [my blog](https://johnwargo.com).
 They deliver several very capable IoT devices with built-in displays at a great price.
 The real power comes from their SDK which delivers a robust and solid JavaScript API for inexpensive microcontroller devices

 One of the things I noticed when I started working with the Moddable SDK was that I found myself typing the same commands over and over again as I coded projects for the devices.
-Now, that's not unexpected for command-line based tooling, but when building and deploying for Moddable devices, I kept typing the exact same command-line options over and over again (`-d m -p <device>`) that I decided to make this helper to reduce my typing.
+Now, that's not unexpected for command-line based tooling, but when building and deploying for Moddable devices, I kept typing the exact same command-line options over and over again (`-d m -p <device>`).
+I decided to make this helper module to reduce my typing and simplify my work.

 Let me show you how this works using a real-world example.

 The folks at Moddable published a book called [IoT Development for ESP32 and ESP8266 with JavaScript](https://github.com/Moddable-OpenSource/iot-product-dev-book) that contains a lot of sample code demonstrating how to use the different APIs in their SDK.
-Moddable developers often break a project down into multiple parts, a host (the core native application running on the device) plus additional JavaScript modules that run within the host (a dramatic oversimplification, I know, but I'm not here to teach you Moddable development).
-Developers typically keep their host and module files in different file system folders.
+Moddable developers often break a project down into multiple parts, a host (the core native application running on the device plus a little JavaScript code to bootstrap the project) plus additional JavaScript modules that run within the host (a dramatic oversimplification, I know, but I'm not here to teach you Moddable development).
+Developers typically keep their host and module files in different folders within a project folder.

 > **Note**: What I show here applies to any Moddable SDK project